Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 start talking.

 The best time to bring us in is before you know exactly when the event will happen.
-Whether you're actively in a deal, thinking about selling in the next few years, or just received an unexpected windfall.
-The conversation is worth having now.
+The conversation is useful whether you're actively in a deal, thinking about selling in the next few years, or working through what a sale would even look like.

 The earlier we're involved, the more options you have.
-That's just the reality of how liquidity planning works.
+That's not a sales line.
+That's just how liquidity planning works.

-• Business owners preparing for a sale or succession event
+• Business owners preparing for a sale, succession, or partial recapitalization

-• Executives with concentrated equity or stock option positions
+• Executives with concentrated equity, stock options, or restricted stock positions

-• Anyone who has recently closed a transaction and is figuring out what comes next
+• Individuals who recently closed a transaction and are figuring out what comes next

-• Founders who want to understand the full arc before the deal is done
+• Anyone who wants to understand the full arc of a liquidity event before it happens

 Common Questions

-The questions below are the ones we hear most often from business owners, founders, and executives navigating a liquidity event for the first time.
+The questions below are the ones we hear most often from business owners, founders, and executives thinking through a liquidity event for the first time.

 • For most founders and business owners, selling a company triggers a profound identity shift that no financial plan prepares them for.
-The business was not just an asset, it was daily structure, social identity, and a sense of purpose.
+The business was not just an asset.
+It was daily structure, social identity, and a source of purpose.
 After the sale, many owners experience a combination of relief, grief, disorientation, and purposelessness.
 These emotional realities directly affect financial decision-making in the months and years that follow.
-Understanding this transition in advance, and having a framework for navigating it, is one of the most important things a business owner can do before a liquidity event.
+Understanding this transition in advance is one of the most important things a business owner can do before a liquidity event.
 Learn more about founder psychology after a sale.

 • Exit planning is the process of preparing a business owner for the financial, operational, and personal dimensions of eventually leaving their business.
-This includes a sale, succession, merger, or other transaction.
-Effective exit planning addresses business valuation and how to increase it, ownership transfer structure and tax implications, personal financial readiness for life after the business, and the emotional and identity dimensions of the transition.
+Effective exit planning addresses business valuation and how to improve it, ownership transfer structure and tax implications, personal financial readiness for life after the business, and the emotional and identity dimensions of the transition.
 The earlier exit planning begins, the more options remain available and the better the outcome typically is.

 Start early